ssapra/docs-build-service/installing.md

 ## Install Pivotal Build Service

-1) Download the Duffle executable for you operating system from [Pivnet](https://network.pivotal.io/products/build-service/)
+1) ### Download the Duffle executable for you operating system from [Pivnet](https://network.pivotal.io/products/build-service/)

-1) Download the Pivotal Build Service Bundle from [Pivnet](https://network.pivotal.io/products/build-service/)
+1) ### Download the Pivotal Build Service Bundle from [Pivnet](https://network.pivotal.io/products/build-service/)

-1) Create a credentials file that maps the location where the credentials can be found.
+1) ### Create a credentials file

-   This file will be used by `duffle` during the installation
+   This maps the location where the credentials can be found and will be used by `duffle` during the installation

    Here is a template for the credentials file:
    ```yaml